This post may contain affiliate links. Please see our disclosure policy.

 We’re taking traditional banana bread and flipping it sideways with a loaf of Berry Banana Bread!
 With berries in full season, it adds a yummy twist.
 The delicious strawberries and blueberries add another element of sweetness, texture, and pop of fruity flavor.
 The perfect pairing with bananas!

 If you’ve been a regular Wholesomelicious follower for awhile, you know that I love a delicious, make ahead and healthy breakfast.
 I especially love baked goods for my kids on a busy school morning!
 My Carrot Cake Banana Bread is one of their absolute favorites, so a berry flavored banana bread seemed just right this time of year.
+We also enjoy treats like Chocolate Chip Banana Bread or the cozy Pumpkin Bread with Chai Glaze for a change of flavor throughout the week.

 As a nutritionist, I tend to only bake with nut flours for maximum nutrients.
 However, my family is not strictly Paleo, and we decided on doing a version using regular all purpose flour or GF all purpose flour.
 The addition of oats, chia seeds, and berries gives this loaf of banana bread a fiber boost!